 Here’s an overview of the key points about H1s:

-- Your CMS should make it easy to find and update your H1s.
+Your CMS should make it easy to find and update your H1s.
 If you can’t find the H1 form field in your CMS, talk with your web developer.

-- H2s are relevant to your website’s SEO success, as well.
+H2s are relevant to your website’s SEO success as well.
 Use the same keyword research strategies for H2s as you do with H1s.
 If you don’t have any secondary keywords for your H2s, make sure your subheadings are comprised of terms relevant to your content.

 Need Help Improving Your Website’s SEO?

-At Main Street ROI, we offer one-time SEO projects to audit and tune up your website, as well as monthly SEO management services including ongoing auditing, technical fixes, content development, link building, consulting, and reporting.
+We offer one-time SEO projects to audit and tune up your website, as well as monthly SEO management services including ongoing auditing, technical fixes, content development, link building, consulting, and reporting.